There are mass of interesting tools available

 - Google Blog Search

-Some curiosities to measure your “penetration” in the blogosphere:
+Some curiosities to measure your “penetration” in

 - Trifecta